You know, I don't believe this, but I do believe it because I saw it.

 They need young people who are not going to be pulling much out of the system in terms of health care treatment, paying the freight for the elderly who need all the care.

-And that's not happening, and that's why Obama's hitting the pavement and running around out there selling it now, and they're going to all of these measures, taking all these measures to convince people to sign up.
+And they're going to all of these measures, taking all these measures to convince people to sign up.

 They need a bunch of things here.

-They not only need people to sign up for Obamacare to protect it and the more people sign up, the tougher it's ever going to be to repeal it, for example.
+They not only need people to sign up for Obamacare to protect it, and the more people sign up, the tougher it's ever going to be to repeal it, for example.

 But they also want people to use Obamacare as a gateway to more government dependence.